Common and Russian Dandelions: Nutrition, Latex, and Rubber

 The World's Rubber Supply

 Rubber is used to form thousands of different products, but the majority is used to make tires.
 As the number of cars and other vehicles in the world is increasing, the demand for rubber is also increasing.
 Another problem is that natural rubber is becoming more expensive.
-Synthetic rubber can be produced, but vehicles require at least some natural rubber in their tires to provide elasticity.
+A synthetic product can be produced, but vehicles require at least some natural rubber in their tires to provide elasticity.
 Some types of tires must be made entirely of natural rubber.

 Some people grow a plant called Ficus elastica in their home or garden.
 The plant is sometimes known as a rubber plant or a rubber tree.
 It does produce a latex that can be turned into rubber.
 However, it's not the same "rubber tree" that's used to produce commercial rubber.